SeemaMistry/BugTrackerApp/README.md

 # Bug Tracking Ticket System
-A comprehensive ticket tracking solution for comapnies with multiple projects.
+A comprehensive ticket tracking solution for companies with multiple projects.
 Each ticket encompasses essential information such as due dates, ticket types, assigned employees, and other relevant details, facilitating streamlined project management and efficient collaboration.

 Enhanced security and data integrity through login and CRUD operations with role-based privileges, providing different levels of access and functionality based on user roles.